hexaxsoftwares/houx.js/README.md

 The build function is the widget major building compilation engine.
 The build function has access to some useful widget options data as parameters, through two arguments, `[params, context]` provided.

-The params parameter is a reference to `this.$params` datas object while the context is aswell an object, with access to, styles, events, slots ,attrs and  $hydrated context  .
+The params parameter is a reference to `this.$params` datas object while the context is aswell an object, with access to, , signals, slots ,attrs and  utils .

 This is useful when utilizing the hyperscript pattern.
 Here is an example